eric-shell/SLO-Lunch-Picker/README.md

 *   **Spin the Wheel**: Randomly selects a restaurant from your filtered list.
 *   **Filtering**: Filter by food category or check what's "Open Now".
-*   **Local Data**: Powered by a local JSON file for easy editing.
+*   **Local Data**: Powered by a local TypeScript data file for easy editing.
 *   **Fun UI**: Beach-themed design with animations and confetti.

 ## Project Structure

-*   `src/data/restaurants.json`: The database of restaurants.
+*   `data/restaurants.ts`: The database of restaurants.
 Edit this to add more spots!
-*   `src/components/`: Reusable UI components.
+*   `components/`: Reusable UI components.
-*   `src/utils/`: Helper logic for time checking.
+*   `utils/`: Helper logic for time checking.

 ## Development